More about: Reina Sofia Museum in Madrid Tickets and Tours

 Recommended if... you want to know what lies behind the essential works of the Reina Sofía with a specialised guide.

-The Reina Sofía and the Prado Museum are a must for all art lovers visiting Madrid.
+The Reina Sofía and the Prado Museum are essential for all art lovers visiting Madrid.
 The Spanish art tour is not complete without one of these two museums as they both cover different periods.

 On a joint guided tour of the Prado and Reina Sofia you can have access to both with an expert guide who will explain their main works.